 DABC has not publicly explained its case for support for Westwin, or provided data about the jobs or economic impact the company has promised.
 Agency CEO Ryan Purvis, through a staff member, declined an interview request.

-Westwind’s attorney and Infinger did not respond to requests for comment.
+Westwin’s attorney and Infinger did not respond to requests for comment.

-In the vacuum of detailed facts, Facebook groups filled with local residents have raised questions about potential negative environmental and community impacts from the refinery.
+In the vacuum of information, Facebook groups filled with local residents have raised questions about potential negative environmental and community impacts from the refinery.
 Such skepticism has heightened amid reports that the company has gathered 3,000 signatures in favor of the plant, and a smattering of in-depth and sophisticated technical discussions posted on Facebook in favor of the company by a small group of residents with no known background in refinery technologies.

-A letter dated Jan 26 from an attorney representing the company demanded that the county commission chair retract negative statements they allege he made in public about Westwind within five days, or face the risk of litigation.
+A letter dated Jan 26 from an attorney representing the company demanded that the county commission chair retract negative statements they allege he made in public about Westwin within five days, or face the risk of litigation.

-Instead, the county attorney wrote a blistering reply that detailed multiple legal battles that Westwind is currently battling in Oklahoma, where it operates a test refinery with technology it apparently wants to deploy in Bryan County.
+Instead, the county attorney wrote a blistering reply that detailed multiple legal battles that Westwin is currently battling in Oklahoma, where it operates a test refinery with technology it apparently wants to deploy in Bryan County.

 Westwin and its onetime partner CVMR Corporation are in an Oklahoma federal court accusing each other of deception.
 A New York firm is suing Westwin claiming they’re owed fees for helping to raise capital.
 In Canada, at a nickel plant that uses similar technology to Westwin’s process, a worker died in 2002 after exposure to a chemical.